POptUS/POptUS/README.md

 ## Citation

-__TODO__: Do we really need to be able to cite the use of this package?
+__TODO__: It's unlikely that we will ask others to cite the use of this.

 ## Contributing to POptUS